junglesta/wherenodoctor/chapters/07-antibiotics-how-to-use.md

 ---
 layout: page
-title:  "antibiotics how to use"
+title:  "antibiotics: how to use"
 permalink: /07/
+index: true
 ---
 When used correctly, antibiotics are extremely useful and important medicines.
 They fight certain infections and diseases caused by bacteria.
 Well-known antibiotics are penicillin, tetracycline, erythromycin, cotrimoxazole, and ciprofloxacin.